 Is Headway better than Shortform?

 Depends on what you need.
 Shortform delivers dense, chapter-by-chapter breakdowns (often more than 10,000 words per book).
-Headway focuses on concise, actionable summaries designed for memory retention and habit building.
+Headway focuses on concise, practical summaries designed for memory retention and habit building.
 Need deep analysis for academic work?
 Shortform.
 Want practical insights you can apply today?
 Headway.

 Can I trust the summaries on these apps?

 Yes.
 Apps like Headway and Shortform use professional editors and expert writers to distill books.
 You'll get the key arguments and takeaways.
 Just remember that no summary can replace the emotional weight of a full memoir or the nuance of complex philosophy.
 They're different tools for different purposes.
+And no — using summaries is not cheating; it is triage for an impossible reading list.

 Does Headway have a free version?